corda/corda-docs-portal/content/en/platform/corda/5.1/deploying-operating/deployment/deploying/_index.md

 ### Pre-Install Checks

-When deploying Corda, pre-install checks are performed automatically to check the configuration of Corda, to confirm that all the [prerequisites]({{< relref "../prerequisites.md" >}}) are running and that the correct credentials and permissions are provided to install a running Corda cluster.
+When deploying Corda, pre-install checks are performed automatically to check the configuration of Corda, to confirm that all of the [prerequisites]({{< relref "../prerequisites.md" >}}) are running and that the correct credentials and permissions are provided to install a running Corda cluster.
 The pre-install checks verify if:

 * the resource limits have been assigned correctly.
 * the PostgreSQL database is up and if the credentials work.